Raudibotn, a Gem in the Highlands of Iceland

 There are a few options not too far from this location that are worth staying at, especially if you plan to explore the highlands further.
 The accommodations are either huts with shared dorms or camping grounds (except the Snaebyli Cottage):

 • Strútur Hut on road F232, which is on the Right of road F210 when coming from East.
-Please note getting there from Raudibotn requires crossing the Holmsa river (the same one close to the parking spot), which may require a large 4WD.
+Please note getting there from Raudibotn requires crossing the Holmsa River (the same one close to the parking spot), which may require a large 4WD.

 • Álftavötn hut, on road F233, which requires a large 4WD.
 There is also a river to cross.
 Do not attempt unless you drive a large 4WD and have experience crossing rivers.